-The Mexican-American War (1846-1848) – Also referred to as the Mexican War or the U.S.-Mexican War, this armed conflict occurred after the 1845 U.S. annexation of Texas.
+The Mexican-American War was an armed conflict that occurred after the 1845 U.S. annexation of Texas.
+It lasted from 1846 to 1848.

 Territorial expansion of the United States to the Pacific Coast was the goal of President James K. Polk, who proceeded to defend the territory of its new state.
 Though the war was highly controversial, with the Whig Party and anti-slavery elements strongly opposed, Polk ordered General Zachary Taylor to lead his forces to the Rio Grande.